typeorm/typeorm/docs/many-to-many-relations.md

     .getMany();
 ```

-With eager loading enabled on a relation you don't have to specify relation or join it - it will ALWAYS be loaded automatically.
-If you use `QueryBuilder` eager relations are disabled.
+When using `FindOptions` you don't need to specify eager relations - they are always automatically loaded.

 ## bi-directional relations